T-SQL Tuesday #132 How Are You Coping with Pandemic?

 Mini breaks

 This has been inspired by Brent Ozar’s life hack which ironically is from another TSQL2sday post.
-In this post he talked about having a half-hour hour glass to help him with natural checkpoints to assess whether he’s making progress with whatever wild index tuning he’s doing.
-I remember at the time I read this post and though ooh what a great idea and promptly bought myself one and then never used it.
+In this post they talked about having a half-hour hour glass to help with natural checkpoints to assess whether they are making progress with whatever wild index tuning they have been doing.
+I remember at the time I read this post and thought ooh what a great idea and promptly bought myself one and then never used it.

 Recently I have been using it as a reminder to just get up and have a mini break away from my desk, whether it’s just to walk to the back of the house to watch the squirrels, or grab a coffee, whatever.
 The point is to just get away from the screen.
 In our normal day there are so many breaks - people turning up at your desk, meetings, trips to the coffee machine / water cooler.
 Working remotely the disruptions are all virtual and so time away from the screen is vastly reduced.
 I might not religiously get up at the point at which the timer runs out and that’s not the point of it, but it is an effective reminder than I am due a break real soon.